JosephTLyons/nCurses-UI-Library/README.md

 ## How to Use

-### Small Example:
+### Small Example: Titled Window:

-This example shows how simple it is to make a window with centered text.
+This example shows how simple it is to make a titled window with centered text.

 ```C++
 #include "UI.hpp"